 Step #1 – Planning and Designing of Audit Procedure

-Before performing this audit, it is basic for the auditors to create an audit plan for effectively covering various areas of an audit by acquiring knowledge of the client’s business, policies, accounting systems & internal control procedures.
+Before performing this audit, it is fundamental for the auditors to create an audit plan for effectively covering various areas of an audit by acquiring knowledge of the client’s business, policies, accounting systems & internal control procedures.

 Step #2 – Examine Test of Controls (Internal Controls) and Transactions

 To reduce the control risks, the auditor performs a test of controls to check the effectiveness of applied controls over the organization and concerned area of data flow.
-Auditors also verify the number of transactions entered in the books of accounts by using the substantive test of transactions technique and verifying the completeness of the transactions entered.
+Auditors also verify the number of transactions entered in the books of accounts by using the substantive test of transactions technique and checking the completeness of the transactions entered.

 Step #3 – Testing of Financial Procedures and Performance of Analytical Procedures